-Putting your existing computer where you can use it lying down is the cheapest option.
-If you have a laptop, getting a stand to use the laptop in bed is not hard.
+Putting your existing computer where you can use it lying down is the cheapest option for using a computer in bed.
+If you have a laptop or notebook computer, getting a stand to use the laptop in bed is not hard.
 There are two types of stands – those which distribute the weight across your knees like a pillow would, and those which take the weight off you entirely.
-Over-bed tables are another option.
-Here are some examples of each type:
+Over-bed tables

 Laptop tables which take the weight off your body:

-- Portable Laptop Table W/ extra board, Eco-friendly Wood, Khaki
+- Portable Laptop Table with extra board

 - Ergonomic Laptop Table